baiyongan/advanced-python-techniques/docs/part06_intermediate_reading/effective_python/content.md

 ## Chapter 4: Comprehensions and Generators

+??? abstract
     Python has special syntax for quickly iterating through lists, dictionaries, and sets to generate derivative data structures.
 It also allows for a stream of iterable values to be incrementally returned by a function.
 This chapter covers how these features can provide better performance, reduced memory usage, and improved readability.

 - [ ] 27 Use Comprehensions Instead of map and filter
 - [ ] 28 Avoid More Than Two Control Subexpressions in Comprehensions